Topics included in this article:

 Arm Mount

 Figure 3.)
 The arm mount screwed to the Pendant Cap.
-The Arm can also have an Extension Rod attached to it.
+The Arm can also be attached to the Extension Rod.

 Ceiling Mount